Data Strategy, Security & Privacy

 - We deliver pragmatic business-oriented solutions to address legal needs.

-- Our data strategy, security and privacy litigators have defended more than 85 privacy class actions, multidistrict litigations (MDLs) and other "bet-the-company" suits throughout the U.S.
+- Our data strategy, security and privacy litigators have defended approximately 120 privacy class actions, multidistrict litigations (MDLs) and other "bet-the-company" suits throughout the U.S.

 Our Data Strategy, Security & Privacy Team helps clients capitalize on data and tech capabilities while managing associated risks and incidents that arise.
 We have advised and represented clients on many of the largest public (and nonpublic) data issues and security incidents in the U.S.

 Our practice spans a full spectrum of proactive and reactive services:

 - Investigations and Regulatory Enforcement

 With dozens of attorneys in our practice, and backed by Holland & Knight's global team of nearly 2,000 lawyers and other professionals, we have attorneys in 25 U.S. offices – from California to Florida – and admitted to practice in nearly every U.S. jurisdiction.
 We pride ourselves on being a diverse team, and believe diversity of thought and perspective enables us to best serve our clients.

 Our team is sensitive to unique data, security and privacy needs of different clients and is closely integrated with the firm's other highly knowledgeable attorneys across many industry sectors: